Project

 Carlo Merla, the Team Leader of the Global Civil Society Roadmap Facility, at the Fanainga Ceremony

-At the heart of the EU’s Global Civil Society Roadmap Facility is providing INTPA G2 and EU Delegations around the globe with much-needed technical assistance in their work to support civil society organisations (CSOs).
+The EU’s Global Civil Society Roadmap Facility is providing INTPA G2 and EU Delegations around the globe with much-needed technical assistance in their work to support civil society organisations (CSOs).
 This Facility is led by civil society expert Carlo Merla, who shares insights and successes, as well as setbacks, that are shaping this critical project today.

 March 12, 2023